 While working remotely, employees are expected to check in via these platforms and tune in to any mandatory meetings that are held over a video conferencing service.
 Work is often turned in via email or a project management software, and feedback or notes are given virtually.

 - Synchronous work.
-The entire team logs on and off at the same time.
+Your entire team logs on and off at the same time.
 Video meetings can be held for the team and there is an expectation that messages will be answered quickly.

 Most employees attribute their productivity to the ability to work when it’s convenient for them.
 Someone who doesn’t function well early in the morning can get started later and work later, meaning they will spend their most productive hours working.
 If they had to be in an office by 9, they might spend the first few hours of their day idle.

-A few questions to ask yourself before going remote:
+A few questions to ask yourself before enabling remote work for your talent:

-Basically any job that is done on a computer or phone can be done from home.
-Popular remote work includes things like sales, marketing, graphic design, content creation, or web development.
-The tech industry also emphasizes remote work: 65% of U.S. tech companies and 46% of UK ones plan to increase their remote, international workforces.
+Virtually any job that is done on a computer or phone can be done from home.
+Popular remote work includes things like sales, technology, marketing, graphic design, content creation, or web development.

 Over the past year, though, some jobs that have been traditionally hesitant to allow remote work, like financial or defense positions, have begun allowing their employees to work from home.
 Others that may not seem fit for remote work — like health care and construction — are also starting to find ways to make it work.